austinhollenbaugh/node-assessment/README.md

 3. Get all users, filtering by privilege.
 You will receive the privilege as a url parameter. ('admin, moderator, user').
 Return an array of all users with the same privilege specified in the parameter.
    `GET: /api/users/admin`

 4. Create a new user.
 You will receive the data on the body.
-Return a valid status code.
+All users will need an id property.
+Manage the value so that it increments each time.
+Collections should be initialized with a default array.
+Return a valid status code and the new user object you created (with the id on it).
     `POST: /api/users`

 5. Create a new admin user.
 You will receive their privilege as a url parameter. ('admin, moderator, or user').
 Return a valid status code.
 Make sure to set the privilege correctly.
    `POST: /api/users/admin`